nicholasglazer/archcheatsheet/docs/environment/file-system.md

 If you're working with large pools over 100TB, you might need [RAID](https://wiki.archlinux.org/index.php/RAID).
 Xfs could be handy in this case.

 ::: tip coolstorybro
-I had a crush of my `/home` directory(Summer 2020), I think it happened when I played with the Windows installer, and that disk wasn't part of my LVM and I believe worked flawlessly for almost 3 years.
+So talking about ext4, I had got a crush of my `/home` directory(August 2020), I think it happened when I played with the Windows installer, and that disk wasn't part of my LVM and I believe worked flawlessly for almost 3 years.
 Now I realize that I should put it on LVM a long time ago.
 Nevertheless I have nothing critical there, except some of my Overwatch games that recorded xD.
 This was a good lesson for me.
 So be careful with Windows installer and always do your backup on files you don't want to loose.
 P.S.
 I'm still using `ext4`.